Asian Female and Femme Body Image

-A Path to Healing: Therapy for Asian Women in Los Angeles, CA and Beyond
+A Path to Healing: Therapy for Asian Women in Los Angeles, CA, New York City, NY and Beyond

 Working through beauty standards and racial-related trauma can be painful and difficult.
 As you work on your individual journey, we recommend using a body neutral lens.
 This means accepting and appreciating your body for what it can do rather than trying to love your appearance.